LinuxSandboxingProject/LinuxSandboxingProject.github.io/README.md

 This project aims to provide general information about Linux sandboxing technologies and existing sandboxing solutions.
 The goal of this project is to spread support for sandboxing in Linux applications.

+This project also includes sandbox implementations for several PDF applications to show the issues regarding sandboxability.

 ### What is a sandbox and how can it be useful?